luisranu/reduce_SNPs/README.md

 The script performs the following steps:

 1. **SNP Selection**: Retains only biallelic SNPs (those with a single ALT allele).
-2. **Redundancy Filtering**: Compares the genotype (GT) string of each SNP with the three previously selected SNPs.
+2. **Redundancy Filtering**: Compares the genotype (GT) string of each SNP with the two previously selected SNPs.
 If an exact match is found, the SNP is excluded.
-3. **Distance & Frequency Filtering**:
+3. **Distance & Frequency Filtering** (Optional):
    - If the distance to the last selected SNP is **greater than** the specified threshold (`-d`), the SNP is included.
-   - If the distance is **less than or equal to** the threshold, the SNP is included **only if** its allele frequency differs from each of the three previous SNPs by at least the specified frequency threshold (`-f`).
+   - If the distance is **less than or equal to** the threshold, the SNP is included **only if** its allele frequency differs from each of the two previous SNPs by at least the specified frequency threshold (`-f`).

 > **Note**: By default, both `-d` and `-f` are set to `0`, meaning all SNPs are compared regardless of distance, and **any** allele frequency difference is considered.